jonnyhoeven/workshop/WORKSHOP.md

 We'll deploy a simple nginx web server to our cluster.

 `-n` or `--namespace` is used to specify the namespace to deploy the application to.
-If you don't provide a namespace, the application will be deployed to the `default` namespace by default.
+If you don't provide a namespace, the application will deploy to the `default` namespace.
-Resulting in hard to manage and hard to find resources.
+Resulting in hard to manage and hard to find resource manifests.

 ```bash
 kubectl create deployment nginx --image=nginx -n workshop